Neural Active Learning on Heteroskedastic Distributions: Conclusion

 \section{Conclusion}

 Neural Active Learning is an active area of research, with many new techniques competing to achieve better results.
-Our work seeks to throw this research program a curve-ball by showing that techniques that are competitive on homogeneous datasets with little label noise can fail catastrophically when presented with diverse heteroskedastic distributions.
-Active learning techniques which actively seek diversity fail less catastrophically but still struggle when the noisy examples are themselves somewhat diverse.
-Our results show that it is possible for active learning to perform well when diversity is prioritized over model uncertainty.
+Our work seeks to challenge the commonly held assumption that the training data is independent and identically distributed (I.I.D) for the active learning setup.
+We show that the uncertainty-based techniques that are competitive on homogeneous datasets with little label noise can fail catastrophically when presented with diverse heteroskedastic distributions.
+We also explore the different techniques (diversity-based sampling, fine-tuning, and LHD) that can be used to mitigate these failures.
+We believe that research has to be done exploring the various possible data distributions, since there is no guarantee that the I.I.D assumption holds for real-world data, and develop algorithms that are robust to the different data distributions.